Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 And while debate over a 14-year-old bankruptcy bill might otherwise be largely forgotten by now, the 2020 presidential election has made the disagreements between Biden and Warren relevant again — and shows how their exchange over that 2005 bill show up in their current presidential campaign strategies.

 With Democrats in the minority in the Senate in 2005, Biden argues he was trying to make a Republican bill better.
-Warren thought, even then, it was fundamentally flawed and bad for consumers.
+Warren thought, even then, that it was fundamentally flawed and bad for consumers.

 What the bill did